opentargets/platform-etl-openfda-faers/README.md

         - Open Targets drug index fields:  *‘chembl_id’, ‘synonyms’, ‘pref_name’, ‘trade_names’*.
         - openFDA adverse event data fields: *‘drug.medicinalproduct’, ‘drug.openfda.generic_name’, ‘drug.openfda.brand_name’, ‘drug.openfda.substance_name’*.
     - Generate table where each row is a unique drug-event pair and count the number of report IDs for each pair, the total number of reports, the total number of reports per drug and the total number of reports per event.
 Using these calculate the fields required for estimating the significance of each event occuring for each drug, e.g. log-likelihood ratio, (llr) (based on [FDA LRT method](https://openfda.shinyapps.io/LRTest/_w_c5c2d04d/lrtmethod.pdf)).
-3. Calculate significance of each event for all drugs based on the FDA LRT method (Monte Carlo simulation) using the [openFDA_MonteCarlo_drugs.R](https://github.com/opentargets/platform-etl-openfda-faers/blob/master/R/openFDA_MonteCarlo_drugs.R) script.
+3. __Stage 2:__ Calculate significance of each event for all drugs based on the FDA LRT method (Monte Carlo simulation) (MonteCarloSampling.scala).

 ### Requirements